-- (a) "Department" means the Michigan department of education. - 15 (b) "DHHS" means the Michigan department of health and human 16 services. - 17 (c) "District" means a local school district as that term is 18 defined in section 6 of the revised school code, 1976 PA 451, MCL 19 380.6, or a public school academy as that term is defined in 20 section 5 of the revised school code, 1976 PA 451, MCL 380.5. - (d) "FTE" means full-time equated. - (e) "HHS" means the United States Department of Health andHuman Services. - Sec.
+- (a) "Department" means the Michigan department of education. - - (c) "District" means a local school district as that term is defined in section 6 of the revised school code, 1976 PA 451, MCL 380.6, or a public school academy as that term is defined in section 5 of the revised school code, 1976 PA 451, MCL 380.5. - (d) "FTE" means full-time equated. - (e) "HHS" means the United States Department of Health andHuman Services. - Sec.
 204. The departments and agencies receiving appropriations in part 1 shall use the internet to fulfill the reporting requirements of this part.
 This requirement shall include transmission of reports via email to the recipients identified for each reporting requirement, or it shall include placement of reports on an internet site.